 First and foremost.
 Podcasts aren’t Broadcast.

 Podcasts are pre-recorded audio programs that audiences listen to at their own convenience.
 Appointment media is dead.
 According to Infinite Dial Canada study, most of the time podcasts are consumed at home, Canadians are also listening in the car, while walking around, at work, while exercising, on public transit or when and wherever consumers are going about their daily chores.
-With no rules and free distribution, this is a podcast about everything and for everybody.
+With no rules and free distribution, there is a podcast about everything and for everybody.
 They are deep dives into topics of broad or niche interest.
 Listeners find their tribe and, thanks to their conversational nature, make an instant connection with the host.
 Listeners are deeply engaged, not casual and passive.
 Podcasts occupy that sweet spot where sponsored content, influencer marketing and advertising intersect.

 Who is listening to Podcasts?